-In our new 10-year strategy, we commit to broadening the range of people and disciplines engaged in biomedical and health research and supporting and recognising their talents in different ways.
+In our 10-year strategy, we commit to broadening the range of people and disciplines engaged in biomedical and health research and supporting and recognising their talents in different ways.
 This includes providing innovative career funding and support that builds the capacity of teams and individuals as well as ensuring that biomedical and health researchers have clear, effective, and attractive career pathways.

 Professor Dame Anne Johnson PMedSci, President of the Academy of Medical Sciences, said: